lbatalha/capyt/README.md

 ## Installation

-Using pip is the easiest way to install this
+Using pip is the easiest way to install:
-Install from pypi: `pip install capyt`
+`pip install capyt`

 You can also manually install this from source:
 * install dependencies - `pip install -r requirements.txt`